Want a quick way to learn about CU's Student Employee Retirement Plan? Watch this helpful series of videos.

 - Contributions are invested in TIAA-CREF , according to your investment fund selections.

 - Contributions are made into the Student Retirement Plan as an alternative to Social Security .

-The University of Colorado has three voluntary pension/savings plans available to most employees; review the benefits eligibility matrix to determine your eligibility.
-The voluntary pension/savings plans are defined contribution plans of an individual account that you set up to set aside money on a pre-tax basis through a Salary Reduction Agreement with the university.
+Click here to review information and details of the voluntary pension/savings plans available to most employees; review the benefits eligibility matrix to determine your eligibility.
+The voluntary pension/savings plans are defined contribution plans of an individual account that you set up to set aside money on a pre-tax basis.

 Retirement Pension/Savings Plan Distributions